Mary Mattatall: Women's

 Mattatall skipped a team at the 1997 Canadian Olympic Curling Trials, but finished in last place with a 2–7 record.
 Her new rink of Angie Bryant, Lisa MacLeod and Heather Hopkins won the 1998 Nova Scotia Tournament of Hearts.
 The team represented Nova Scotia at the 1998 Scott Tournament of Hearts.
 They would finish with a 4–7 record, good enough for 10th place.

 Mattatall later joined the Kay Zinck team as third, winning another provincial title in 2005.
 The team would finish with a 5–6 record, in 8th place.
 Mattatall would be invited to be the alternate player for Nova Scotia (skipped by Jill Mouzar) at the 2007 Scotties Tournament of Hearts.
 She would play in two matches.
 The team finished in 10th.

 In 2015, Mattatall would switch to skipping again, and at the age of 56, her seniors team of Margaret Cutcliffe, Jill Alcoe-Holland and Andrea Saulnier won a surprise victory at the 2017 Nova Scotia Scotties Tournament of Hearts, sending them to the 2017 Scotties Tournament of Hearts.
 That same year, Mattatall and her team would win the provincial women's seniors title, and will represent Nova Scotia at the 2017 Canadian Senior Curling Championships.

 On the World Curling Tour, Mattatall has won two tour events, the 2004 Sobeys Curling Classic (playing third for Zinck) and the 2015 Lady Monctonian Invitational Spiel.

 Coaching

 Mattatall has coached the Nova Scotia junior women's curling team skipped by Taylour Stevens since 2019.
-The team is representing Canada at the World Junior Curling Championship 2023 in Fussen Germany.
+The team represented Canada at the World Junior Curling Championship 2023 in Fussen Germany.